aquintra/super-mailchimp/README.txt

 This plugin allwos you to have your visitor sign up to a selected list in your Mailchimp account.

-This plugin is dependent on [Mailchimp](https://mailchimp.com/legal/) If you are not yet using Mailchimp [you can create an account here.](https://login.mailchimp.com/signup/).
+This plugin is dependent on Mailchimp: https://mailchimp.com/legal/ If you are not yet using Mailchimp you can create an account here: https://login.mailchimp.com/signup/.

 == Installation ==